ton-community/ton-docs/docs/develop/dapps/tutorials/jetton-minter.md

 Welcome, dev!
 It's great to have you here. 👋

-In this article, we'll tell you about creating your first fungible token (jetton) to TON.
+In this article, we'll tell you about creating your first fungible token (Jetton) on TON.

-Mint will take place using the [jetton.live](https://www.jetton.live) browser service.
+To mint Jettons we will be using the [jetton.live](https://www.jetton.live) browser service.

 ## 📖 What you'll learn